DO3SE/DO3SE-UI/doc/dev/devel/buildenv.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Building the GUI requires a lot more dependencies than just building the F model, and also a different Fortran compiler.
 For this reason, a different build environment bundle is created.
-This bundle still includes all the tools required to build the F model.
+At the time of writing, the bundle contains the following:

-* Python -- The GUI is written in Python, therefore the Python interpreter is required to run it.
+* Python (2.7.2) -- The GUI is written in Python, therefore the Python interpreter is required to run it.
-* wxPython -- The library used to create the GUI.
+* wxPython (2.8.12.1-unicode) -- The library used to create the GUI.
-* NumPy -- Contains the utilities necessary for integrating the F model into the Python GUI.
+* NumPy (1.6.1) -- Contains the utilities necessary for integrating the F model into the Python GUI.
 * MinGW -- Compiler collection needed by NumPy to create the wrapper that allows integration with the F model.
-* py2exe -- Allows the Python GUI to be bundled into a single executable.
+* PyInstaller (1.5.1) -- Allows the Python GUI to be bundled as a single executable.
+* pywin32 (216) -- Needed by PyInstaller.
-* 7-zip -- A small archiving utility for bundling up the built GUI.
+* 7-zip (9.20) -- A small archiving utility for bundling up the built GUI.

 1. Create a :file:`DO3SE_buildenv_GUI` directory somewhere (the rest of the instructions will assume :file:`C:\\DO3SE_buildenv_GUI`).